-by Giana Amador, co-founder and policy director
+by Giana Amador, policy director

 As extreme temperatures and severe drought bombard farmers across the US, S.1251, the Growing Climate Solutions Act, passed last week in the Senate.
 With a vote of 92–8, the bill represents rare bipartisan alignment on climate and agriculture and will move onto a House vote.
 Senator Debbie Stabenow and Senator Mike Braun’s impressive leadership not only garnered the support of their colleagues but also endorsements from environmental NGOs and agribusiness groups alike.
 This is a first step towards incentivizing the adoption of soil carbon sequestration, a key solution to fight climate change and build resilience among producers.
 The move also warrants a broader reflection about our blind spots in soil carbon science — if left unaddressed, they could hinder our collective ability to incentivize and scale soil carbon practices across the country.

 The Growing Climate Solutions Act (GCSA) aims to streamline and reduce barriers to entry for farmers, ranchers, and foresters looking to access private carbon offset markets that will finance changes in climate-friendly practices and monetize their carbon gains.
 Paying producers for healthier soil practices is beneficial for economic and climate resilience alike, but accessing these incentives can be expensive, time-consuming, and complicated.
 Financing these soil health practices, in particular, was one key barrier to adoption we identified in our work with producers in the Rocky Mountain West and something GCSA seeks to address.